ericcombiolab/SILO/README.md

   -w, --winsize: the number of common variants in a window.
 The default value is 14.
   -l, --length: the length (centimorgan) of a block.
 The default value is 4.
   -ec, --error_common: the genotype error of common variants.
 The default value is 0.005.
-  -el, --error_rare: the genotype error of rare variants.
+  -er, --error_rare: the genotype error of rare variants.
 The default value is 1e-3.
   -t, --threshold: the threshold for LLR score.
 The default value is 3.
   --mode: input 'inner' or 'outer', which stands for computing inner log-likelihood ratio or computing outer log-likelihood ratio,
   respectively.
 The default value is 'outer'.